Mtey70/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of /etc/passwd and /etc/hostsDisplay the content of /etc/passwd and /etc/hosts
 Display the last 10 lines of /etc/passwd
-Write a script that displays the third line of the file Write a shell script that creates a file named exactly
+Write a script that displays the third line of the file Write a shell script that creates a file named exactly Write a script that counts the number of directories and sub-directories in the current directory Create a script that takes a list of words as input and prints only words that appear exactly once.